-- Medical payments: Also known as guest-medical payments, this section provides coverage if a third party is accidentally injured and needs medical treatment.
+- Medical payments: Also known as guest-medical payments, this section provides limited coverage if a third party is accidentally injured and needs medical treatment.

 Homeowners insurance policy forms

 There are several organizations that work with insurance companies to develop standardized homeowners policies.
-While the details of a particular policy can vary, these standardized policies or "forms" are generally very similar.
+While the details of a particular policy can vary, these standardized policies or forms are generally very similar.

-- Broad form policy (HO-02): This policy covers the home, other structures, and personal property on a "named-peril" basis.
+- Broad form policy (HO-02): This policy covers the home, other structures and personal property on a named-peril basis.
 Only the perils listed are covered.

-- Special form policy (HO-03): Coverage for the home and other structures is written on an "all-risk" basis; damage from any peril is covered, unless specifically excluded.
+- Special form policy (HO-03): Coverage for the home and other structures is written on an all-risk basis – damage from any peril is covered, unless specifically excluded.
 Coverage for personal property is provided on a named-peril basis.

-- Comprehensive form (HO-05): This policy covers the home, other structures, and personal property on an "all-risk" basis; damage from any peril is covered, unless specifically excluded.
+- Comprehensive form (HO-05): This policy covers the home, other structures and personal property on an all-risk basis – damage from any peril is covered, unless specifically excluded.
 This form is typically used for more expensive homes.

 - Modified form coverage (HO-08): This policy form is generally used with homes where the cost to re-build exceeds the market value of the property.
 Protection is provided on a named-perils basis.
 Payment is generally limited to actual cash value.

 The standard homeowners policies specifically exclude a number of perils from coverage.
-Policy coverage of these excluded perils can generally be added through an endorsement and payment of an additional premium.
+Policy coverage for these excluded perils can generally be added through an endorsement and payment of an additional premium.
 Typical policy exclusions might include the following:

-- Other exclusions: Other specific exclusions include war, nuclear hazard, neglect, and intentional loss.
+- Other exclusions: Other specific exclusions include war, nuclear hazard, neglect and intentional loss.

 Other homeowners insurance considerations

 - Replacement cost condition: Dwelling and other structures: If a home is damaged or totally destroyed, a homeowners policy will generally pay (within policy limits) to rebuild or repair on an "actual-cash-value" basis.
-In simple terms, actual cash value means replacement cost, less a deduction for depreciation or for wear and tear.
+In simple terms, actual cash value means replacement cost less a deduction for depreciation or for wear and tear.
 Reimbursement on this basis could leave a homeowner short of the total funds needed to restore the home.

 - Inflation guard rider: The standard policy forms can usually be endorsed to provide for automatic, periodic increases in policy limits.
-These increases in policy coverage generally apply to both the dwelling and contents, and help avoid being underinsured due to inflation.
+These increases in policy coverage generally apply to both the dwelling and contents and help avoid being underinsured due to inflation.
 Such an endorsement also helps meet the 80%-of-replacement-cost condition to qualify for replacement cost on the home.

 Understanding insurance policies